List of USM Alger international footballers

-Goalkeeper Mohamed Lamine Zemmamouche the only one from USM Alger participated in the FIFA World Cup in 2014.
+Goalkeeper Mohamed Lamine Zemmamouche the first player from USM Alger participated in the FIFA World Cup in 2014.

-This is a list of players, past and present, who have been capped by their country in international football whilst playing for Union Sportive Médina d'Alger. a further 5 nations have fielded USM Alger players in their international sides. and the first player from the team to participate in the African Cup was Boubekeur Belbekri in 1968 and the first goal scored by an Al Ittihad player was Billel Dziri in 1996 against Burkina Faso, The largest number of players in one tournament was in 1998 with the participation of four namely Meftah, Ghoul, Zeghdoud and Hamdani all of them defenders, In the Olympic games Abderrahmane Derouaz is the first to participate in the 1980 Moscow tournament and also in 2004 Malian Mamadou Diallo participated as the first foreigner from USM Alger in this Competition, after 36 years of absence the Algeria national under-23 football team qualified for Football at the 2016 Summer Olympics and among the squad's list are five players Abdellaoui, Benguit, Benkhemassa, Darfalou and Meziane.
-In the FIFA World Cup the only player to participate was the goalkeeper Mohamed Lamine Zemmamouche in 2014.
+This is a list of players, past and present, who have been capped by their country in international football whilst playing for Union Sportive Médina d'Alger. a further 13 nations have fielded USM Alger players in their international sides. and the first player from the team to participate in the African Cup was Boubekeur Belbekri in 1968 and the first goal scored by an Al Ittihad player was Billel Dziri in 1996 against Burkina Faso, The largest number of players in one tournament was in 1998 with the participation of four namely Meftah, Ghoul, Zeghdoud and Hamdani all of them defenders.

+In the Olympic games Abderrahmane Derouaz is the first to participate in the 1980 Moscow tournament and also in 2004 Malian Mamadou Diallo participated as the first foreigner from USM Alger in this Competition, after 36 years of absence the Algeria national under-23 football team qualified for Football at the 2016 Summer Olympics and among the squad's list are five players Abdellaoui, Benguit, Benkhemassa, Darfalou and Meziane.

+In the FIFA World Cup the first player to participate was the goalkeeper Mohamed Lamine Zemmamouche in 2014.
 On January 3, 2023, Madjid Bougherra unveiled the list of 28 players who represent Algeria at the 2022 African Nations Championship, including nine players from USMA, Belaïd, Loucif, Radouani, Baouche, Chita, Djahnit, Meziane, Mahious and Ait El Hadj, Two-thirds of Algeria's roster is made up of players from CR Belouizdad and USM Alger.

+On 31 May 2026, Algeria national team head coach Vladimir Petković announced the official 26-man squad for the 2026 FIFA World Cup, one day before FIFA's submission deadline.
+Among the selected players were two representatives from USM Alger: goalkeeper Oussama Benbot and defender Achref Abada.
+Their inclusion rewarded their strong performances for the club and ensured that USM Alger would be represented on football's most prestigious international stage.